SMS Habsburg (1865): Service history

 Habsburg was built by the Stabilimento Tecnico Triestino shipyard in Trieste.
 Her keel was laid down in June 1863, and she was launched on 24 June 1865.
 The builders were forced to complete fitting-out work quickly, as tensions with neighboring Prussia and Italy erupted into the concurrent Austro-Prussian War and the Third Italian War of Independence in June 1866.
 Habsburg's rifled heavy guns were still on order from Krupp, and they could not be delivered due to the conflict with Prussia.
 Instead, the ship was armed with old smooth-bore guns.
 Rear Admiral Wilhelm von Tegetthoff, the commander of the Austrian Fleet, immediately began to mobilize his fleet.
 As the ships became fully crewed, they began to conduct training exercises in Fasana.
-On 26 June, Tegetthoff sortied with the Austrian fleet and steamed to Ancona in an attempt to draw out the Italians, but the Italian commander, Admiral Carlo Pellion di Persano, refused to engage Tegetthoff.
+On 26 June, Tegetthoff sortied with the Austrian fleet and steamed to Ancona in an attempt to draw out the Italians, but the Italian commander, Admiral Carlo Pellion di Persano, did not sortie to engage Tegetthoff.
+The Italian failure to give battle is frequently cited as an example of Persano's cowardice, but in fact, the Italian fleet was taking on coal and other supplies after the voyage from Taranto, and was not able to go to sea.
 Tegetthoff made another sortie on 6 July, but again could not bring the Italian fleet to battle.